 How to treat vomiting at home

-Vomiting is often a harmless symptom of an infection (stomach flu) or a mild case of food poisoning.
+Vomiting can be caused by an infection (stomach flu) or a mild case of food poisoning.

 To treat it: